liborty/medians/README.md

 ## Better Algorithms

 * `medianf64 and auto_median`
-Iteratively partition data around a pivot estimate (the arithmetic mean of the data).
-This is reasonably well centred and is fast to compute (summation being faster than comparisons and memory manipulations of 'median of medians').
-This algorithm has linear complexity.
+Iteratively partitions data around a pivot estimate.
+In the past, we estimated the pivot by a secant method.
+However, this needs both end points of the current interval, that is the maximum and minimum of the data (sub)set, which are relatively expensive to find, involving many comparisons.
+The arithmetic mean of the data is faster to compute.
+Summation being faster than comparisons and memory manipulations of 'median of medians' or the previous method.

+Now we use our novel method of estimating the pivot position.
+The estimate is the data mean, inversely weighted by how many items remain to reach the midpoint.
+This algorithm has linear complexity and performs very well.
+Of course, it does rely on the data being quantifiable, as do all non linear equation solving methods.

 * `odd_strict_median`
 Returns the midpoint of type T, which could be any complex unquantifiable struct type.
 Traits Ord and Clone have to be implemented for T.
 The algorithm uses `BinaryHeap<T>` to find the unsorted minimum n/2+1 items and then picks their maximum (which is at the root of the max heap already).
 Thus all comparisons and swaps are kept to the minimum.
 Furthermore, only pointers to T items are being manipulated, minimising also the moving of the potentially bulky original data items.

 * `even_strict_median`
-As the data items T are unquantifiable, we can not simply average the two midpoints of even length data, as we did in `median`.
+As the data items T are now unquantifiable, we can not simply average the two midpoints of even length data, as we did before.
 So we return them both as a tuple, the smaller one first.
 Otherwise very similar to `odd_strict_median`.

 ## Structs